dekamz/SagarDhadkeTech/wp-content/plugins/elementskit-lite/readme.txt

 It offers multiple styles including Woo all category showing addon, product category widget, WordPress stylish layouts for category lists, WP woo category grid layouts, and advanced category list widget.

 == 15.
 Woocommerce Mini Cart Widget (PRO) ==
-[ **Woocommerce Mini Cart Widget (PRO)** ](https://wpmet.com/plugin/elementskit/woo-mini-cart/) - Add multiple items to the cart and checkout without leaving the product page you’re on with the WooCommerce mini cart widget.
+[ **Woocommerce Mini Cart Widget (PRO)** ](https://wpmet.com/plugin/elementskit/woo-mini-cart/) - Add multiple items to the cart and checkout without leaving the product page youâ€™re on with the WooCommerce mini cart widget.
 We have designed our mini cart with many customizable options in the cart button, body, header, item, etc.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=q4xlHQ1OaB8&feature=youtu.be) Our Woocommerce Mini Cart Widget offers lots of styles including WooCommerce mini cart with a header, button, icon, woo cart qty with hover effect, sticky cart with red color style, WooCommerce mini basket with notices content for WordPress.